Nic30/sphinx-hwt/README.md

 ## Usage

-Add hwt-schematic directive in docstring of Unit class like this.
+Add hwt-schematic directive in docstring of Unit class like this (will add scheme to a html doc).

 ```python
 from hwt.synthesizer.unit import Unit